 Throughout Florida, the natural "sheet flow" of water has been diverted into canals and ditches.
 Instead of storm water flowing slowly across flat, vegetated landscapes, into filtering wetlands and then into estuaries, the water now drains rapidly into canals and ditches.
-Such flood-control measures work to keep homes and roads dry, but they cause extreme flushing effects in juvenile snook habitats.
+Such flood-control measures work to keep homes and roads dry.
+But they cause extreme flushing effects in habitats where juvenile snook and other predators live.